Him188/kotlin-jvm-blocking-bridge/README.md

 The Kotlin JVM Blocking Bridge compiler will generate such blocking bridges automatically.

+### Stability
+There are more than 150 unit tests ensuring the functioning of this plugin.

+This compiler plugin has been used all over the library [mirai](https://github.com/mamoe/mirai), which consists of 87k lines of code, covers all the circumstances you may use this plugin for, and has been used by thousand of customers.
+This means that Kotlin Jvm Blocking Bridge produces high stability and is capable for production use.

 ## Requirements
 - Gradle (`6.0` or higher recommended)
 - **Kotlin `1.4.20` or higher**